jadynlaila/Study_Group_Platform/README.md

 ## Contributing

-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/jadynlaila/Study_Group_Platform) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We use Semantic Versioning ([SemVer](http://semver.org/)) to manage and track versions.
+Semantic Versioning uses the format MAJOR.MINOR.PATCH:

+MAJOR version when we make incompatible API changes, MINOR version when we add functionality in a backward-compatible manner, and PATCH version when we make backward-compatible bug fixes.

+The current version of StudySphere is 0.1.0.

-## About us
+## About The Authors
 ### Alexander Anthis
 Hello!
 I'm a Computer Science student at NAU, and I'm focusing my efforts towards backend software development.
 I am familiar with C, Python, Rust, and SQL, and I am currently working for NAU as a system administrator  for the university supercomputer.